tiamat-azure/tailwindcss-trial/README.md

 ## Artifact

-The resulting artifact is a responsive web page which looks like this :
+The resulting artifact is a responsive web page that looks like this :

 ### Wide screen rendering